sdcaglar/document-assistant/README.md

 ### Requirements
 - Python 3.8 or higher
 - PostgreSQL
-- MongoDB (for storing PDF data using GridFS)s
+- MongoDB (for storing PDF data using GridFS)
 - Docker (optional but recommended)

 ### Installation